Episcopal Youth Community (EYC)

 These are diocesan programs for youth in grades 6-8 (New Beginnings) and 9-12 (Happening).
 Each is a weekend program designed to respond to the unique challenges and concerns of youth and to help them grow in their faith and their love of Jesus.
 Both programs include youth from across the diocese, lots of fun and music, and all at our beautiful ocean-side Trinity Center.
 Happening is led by youth who have already participated in Happening, assisted by clergy and adult leaders; New Beginnings is led by a team of adults and youth.

 Happening is scheduled twice a year (fall and spring).
-Click here for the online application and additional information.
-The next Happening #70 will be held October 19-22, 2017 at Trinity Center.
+Click here for the adult team online application and additional information.
+The next Happening #72 will be held October 19-21, 2018 at Trinity Center.